 Bone broth contains gelatin, a mixture of peptides and proteins, which acts as a gut barrier enhancer.

 Gelatin supplements enhance the gut barrier, reduce harmful gut bacteria and decrease the severity of colitis, a common type of inflammatory bowel disease (17).

 Magnesium is the fourth most important mineral in the human body and it is contained in bone broth.

 Magnesium also regulates insulin and glucose metabolism.
-Reduced magnesium concertation increases insulin resistance and diabetes type 2 is often associated with magnesium deficiency (19).
+Reduced magnesium concentration increases insulin resistance.
+Furthermore, diabetes type 2 is often associated with magnesium deficiency (20).

 Bone broth is rich in magnesium, as magnesium can be found in both meat and vegetables.

-It has been proven that Magnesium supplements advance insulin sensitivity and secretion among people with diabetes type (20).
+It has been proven that magnesium supplements advance insulin sensitivity and secretion among people with diabetes type (21).

 Bone broth also contains iron, a strong element essential for all living beings.
-Iron deficiency can lead to anaemia, which is relatively common in the US.
+Iron deficiency can lead to anemia, which is relatively common in the United States.

-The prevalence of anaemia among American men reaches 2% and 5% among women (21).
+The prevalence of anemia among American men reaches 2% and 5% among women (22).

-Anaemia is often accompanied with fatigue, pale skin, leg cramps, shortness of breath and rapid heartbeat and can also lead to more serious conditions.
+Anemia is often accompanied with fatigue, pale skin, leg cramps, shortness of breath and rapid heartbeat.
+It can also lead to more serious conditions.